Jai-Chiranji-07/nexora-hubspot-enterprise-implementation/docs/00_Project_Planning/01_Company_Overview.md

 # What Nexora Does

-Nexora is a fictional AI-powered B2B SaaS company designed as an enterprise HubSpot implementation project.
+Nexora is an AI-powered B2B SaaS platform that helps growing businesses manage their entire customer lifecycle from lead generation to long-term customer success.

-The platform helps businesses manage their complete customer lifecycle—from first website visit to long-term customer success—through automation, CRM, AI insights, integrations, and analytics.
+The platform combines CRM, marketing automation, sales enablement, customer support, operations, AI-driven insights, and business analytics into one unified ecosystem.
+By replacing disconnected tools with a single intelligent platform, Nexora enables organizations to automate processes, improve customer experiences, and make data-driven decisions at scale.

 ---